 All in all, employee benefits are created to improve company culture and increase employee morale.

-Additionally, employee benefits are advantageous for new parents re-entering the workforce.
+Additionally, employee benefits are advantageous for new parents and stay-at-home moms re-entering the workforce.
 Keep these top benefits for parents in mind when researching your next job position:

-- Remote Work.
 Working mom’s guilt is a common manifestation of women returning to the workforce.
 Nevertheless, anxiety about going back to work after being a stay-at-home mom can be relieved with telecommuting benefits!
 With the right telecommuting tips, working from home with a child can be done successfully.
-And, it allows working mothers to be present for significant milestones.
+It allows working mothers to be present for significant milestones.

-The return to the workplace can be a difficult transition.
-Nevertheless, employee benefits ease the uneasiness and leave working moms—and their kids—happy!
+The return to the workplace can be a difficult transition especially for stay-at-home moms who are just starting to reenter the industry after a long lull.
+Nevertheless, employee benefits ease the uneasiness and leave working moms — and their kids — happy!

-Through these avenues of knowledge acquisition, working moms can gain valuable work experience, build their professional network, and refresh their resume with valuable skills.
+Through these avenues of knowledge acquisition, working moms can gain valuable work experience, build their professional network, and refresh their resumes with valuable skills.

 Take the time to revise your professional resume.
-It may seem redundant to revise your resume after a hiatus in the workforce.
+It may seem redundant to revise your resume after a long hiatus.
 Nevertheless, an introduction of new skills and experiences acquired through conferences, classes, and certification can be exactly what you need to impress the hiring manager.